flutter/website/src/development/accessibility-and-localization/internationalization.md

 ## Introduction to localizations in Flutter

-This section provides a tutorial on how to internationalize a Flutter application, along with any additional setup that a target platform might require.
+This section provides a tutorial on how to internationalize a new Flutter application, along with any additional setup that a target platform might require.

 ### Setting up an internation&shy;alized app: the Flutter<wbr>_localizations package {#setting-up}